kwadrnt/intro-angular/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-Angular is the JavaScript framework that we'll explore as a class.
+Angular is one JavaScript framework that we'll explore as a class.
 There are many frameworks that all aim to solve the same pain points for JavaScript developers.
 Learning one framework is a foot in the door for teaching yourself React, Ember.js, Backbone, Angular 2, and whichever framework your employers use.

 ### What are the objectives?